adangert/JoustMania/README.md

 sudo ./disable_ap.sh
 ```

-The web interface is current a WIP.
+The web interface is currently a WIP.
 Known issues are:
 * The settings menu does not update if modified from a Move controller or another device via web browser
 * Newer game modes may not properly dispaly game status